Interview tips from a medical human resources expert

 Keep practising one or two questions with feedback until you are happy with your demeanour in answering as well as the clarity of your responses.

 If you have a short period to prepare this is how you will make the maximum gains.

 The simplest way to relax in an interview

-There are a whole host of things you can do to be more relaxed during your interview, from practicing deep breathing to doing yoga, to learning mindfulness.
+There are a whole host of things you can do to be more relaxed during your interview, from practising deep breathing to doing yoga to learning mindfulness.
 But what if you only have a few days to go?

 Something I recommend to the Junior Doctors that I work with on interview preparation is to implement a routine where the first thing you do after you sit down for the interview is to smile and thank the panel for the first question.

 The act of smiling does 3 things.
 It relaxes you.
 It also tends to relax the panel members.
 And it makes a positive first impression.
 It's far harder for a panel member to “not like you” if they are smiling back.

 Most interviews these days will include more than one question where you are asked to provide a past example to demonstrate how you meet one of the selection criteria.

 We call this the “Past Behaviour Question” approach.
 It’s based upon the principle that past behaviour is a reasonable predictor of future behaviour and that such questions are harder to fake at the interview.